smrfeld/speed-up-python-with-carma/README.md

 # Speed up Python code with Carma

-Python is lovely, but what if you want something fast and lovely?
+Python is lovely, but what if you want something both lovely and fast?

 I'll show you how to get a **factor `250x` speedup** using wrapped `C++` code.